ling-sn/b-psid/III. Calculations/i. calculate_dr/README.md

     python3 split_unuar_tsv.py
     ```

-* However, because there were many rows with duplicate Chrom and GenomicModbase pairs in this dataframe, there were also duplicate counts in the output TSVs based on how the counting algorithm was designed.
+* Because there were many rows with duplicate Chrom and GenomicModbase pairs in this dataframe, there were also duplicate counts in the output TSVs based on how the counting algorithm was designed.
   * As a solution, duplicate pairs were dropped when **fwd_unuar** and **rev_unuar** were read in as dataframes in `calculate_dr.py`.
   * Each Chrom and GenomicModBase pair was associated with multiple TranscriptIDs, so all transcripts were grouped in a separate column "OtherAssocTranscripts" prior to the pairs (excluding the first occurrence) being dropped.
 * Filtering statistics: